nguyenvukhang/tp/docs/DeveloperGuide.md

 ## **Use cases**

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Taskbook` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Create a student
+#### Use case: Add student

-**Main Success Scenario (MSS)**
+**System**: Taskbook
+**Actor**: User

+**MSS**
 1. User sends request to System to create student
 2. System creates a new user
 3. Use case ends

 **Extensions**

-- If input is erroneous
+- 2a.
+If input is erroneous
-  - System displays an error message
+  - 2a1.
+System displays an error message
-  - Use case resumes at step 1
+  - 2a2.
+Use case resumes at step 1

+---

-#### Use case: Delete a student
+#### Use case: Delete student

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User requests to list persons
 2. System shows a list of persons
 3. User requests to delete a specific person in the list
 4. System deletes the person
-5. Use case ends.
+5. Use case ends

 **Extensions**

-- The given index is invalid.
+- 2a.
+If the given index is invalid
-  - System shows an error message.
+  - 2a1.
+System shows an error message
-  - Use case resumes at step 1.
+  - 2a2.
+Use case resumes at step 1

+---

 #### Use case: List students

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User requests to list students
 2. System lists all students
 3. Use case ends

 **Extensions**

-- If there are no students
+- 2a.
+If there are no students
-  - System doesn't display anything
+  - 2a1.
+System doesn't display anything
-  - Use case ends
+  - 2a2.
+Use case ends

+---

 #### Use case: List tutorial slots

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User requests to list tutorial slots
 2. System lists all tutorial slots
 3. Use case ends

 **Extensions**

-- If there are no tutorial slots
+- 2a.
+If there are no tutorial slots
-  - System doesn't display anything
+  - 2a1.
+System doesn't display anything
-  - Use case ends
+  - 2a2.
+Use case ends

+---

 #### Use case: Create a tutorial slot

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User requests to create tutorial slot
 2. System creates a new tutorial slot
 3. Use case ends

 **Extensions**

-- If tutorial slot already exists
+- 2a.
+If tutorial slot already exists
-  - System shows an error message
+  - 2a1.
+System shows an error message
-  - Use case continues at step 1
+  - 2a2.
+Use case continues at step 1
-- If tutorial slot name is invalid
+- 2b.
+If tutorial slot name is invalid
-  - System shows an error message
+  - 2b1.
+System shows an error message
-  - Use case continues at step 1
+  - 2b2.
+Use case continues at step 1

+---

 #### Use case: Delete a tutorial slot

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User requests to delete tutorial slot
 2. System deletes specified tutorial slot
 3. Use case ends

 **Extensions**

-- If specified tutorial slot doesn't exist
+- 2a.
+If specified tutorial slot doesn't exist
-  - System shows an error message
+  - 2a1.
+System shows an error message
-  - Use case ends
+  - 2a2.
+Use case ends
-- If tutorial slot name is invalid
+- 2b.
+If tutorial slot name is invalid
-  - System shows an error message
+  - 2b1.
+System shows an error message
-  - Use case continues at step 1
+  - 2b2.
+Use case continues at step 1

+---

 #### Use case: Add student to tutorial slot

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User lists all students
 2. System lists all students
 3. User sends the command to add students to tutorial slots
 4. System adds the students to the respective tutorial slots
 5. Use case ends

 **Extensions**

-- If user doesn't list students first,
+- 2a.
+If user doesn't list students first
-  - System shows error message
+  - 2a1.
+System shows an error message
-  - Use case continues at step 1
+  - 2a2.
+Use case continues at step 1
-- If user inputs invalid information
+- 3a.
+If user inputs invalid information
-  - System shows error message
+  - 3a1.
+System shows an error message
-  - Use case continues at step 1
+  - 3a2.
+Use case continues at step 1

+---

 #### Use case: Delete student from tutorial slot

+**System**: Taskbook
+**Actor**: User

 **MSS**
 1. User lists all students
 2. System lists all students
-3. User sends the command to delete students to tutorial slots
+3. User sends the command to delete students from tutorial slots
-4. System deletes the students to the respective tutorial slots
+4. System deletes the students from the respective tutorial slots
 5. Use case ends

 **Extensions**

-- If user doesn't exist
-  - System shows error message
-  - Use case ends
-- If user doesn't list students first,
-  - System shows error message
-  - Use case continues at step 1
-- If user inputs invalid information
-  - System shows error message
-  - Use case continues at step 1
+- 2a.
+If user doesn't exist
+  - 2a1.
+System shows an error message
+  - 2a2.
+Use case ends
+- 2b.
+If user doesn't list students first
+  - 2b1.
+System shows an error message
+  - 2b2.
+Use case continues at step 1
+- 3a.
+If user inputs invalid information
+  - 3a1.
+System shows an error message
+  - 3a2.
+Use case continues at step 1

+---

+#### Use case: Retrieve and Save to file

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User requests to save the current data to a file
+2. System saves the data to a file
+3. Use case ends

+**Extensions**
+- 2a.
+If there is an error during the save process
+  - 2a1.
+System displays an error message
+  - 2a2.
+Use case ends

+---

+#### Use case: Search for students

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User requests to search for a student
+2. System prompts for search criteria
+3. User enters the search criteria
+4. System displays a list of students matching the search criteria
+5. Use case ends

+**Extensions**
+- 3a.
+If no students match the search criteria
+  - 3a1.
+System displays a message indicating no results found
+  - 3a2.
+Use case ends

+---

+#### Use case: Create a lesson under tutorial slot for each student

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User lists all tutorial slots
+2. System lists all tutorial slots
+3. User selects a tutorial slot and requests to create a lesson
+4. System creates a lesson for each student in the selected tutorial slot
+5. Use case ends

+**Extensions**
+- 2a.
+If no tutorial slots are available
+  - 2a1.
+System displays a message indicating no available slots
+  - 2a2.
+Use case ends
+- 4a.
+If there is an error creating a lesson for any student
+  - 4a1.
+System displays an error message for the affected student
+  - 4a2.
+Use case continues at step 4 for remaining students

+---

+#### Use case: Mark lesson attendance

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User lists all students in a tutorial slot
+2. System lists all students in the selected tutorial slot
+3. User marks attendance for each student
+4. System updates attendance status for each student
+5. Use case ends

+**Extensions**
+- 2a.
+If no students are listed in the tutorial slot
+  - 2a1.
+System displays a message indicating no students in the slot
+  - 2a2.
+Use case ends
+- 3a.
+If attendance cannot be marked for a student
+  - 3a1.
+System displays an error message for the affected student
+  - 3a2.
+Use case continues at step 3 for remaining students

+---

+#### Use case: Delete a lesson under tutorial slot for each student

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User lists all lessons for a tutorial slot
+2. System lists all lessons for the selected tutorial slot
+3. User selects the lesson to be deleted
+4. System deletes the selected lesson for each student in the tutorial slot
+5. Use case ends

+**Extensions**
+- 2a.
+If no lessons exist in the selected tutorial slot
+  - 2a1.
+System displays a message indicating no lessons found
+  - 2a2.
+Use case ends
+- 4a.
+If there is an error deleting a lesson for any student
+  - 4a1.
+System displays an error message for the affected student
+  - 4a2.
+Use case continues at step 4 for remaining students

+---

+#### Use case: View overall attendance

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User requests to view overall attendance
+2. System displays a summary of overall attendance
+3. Use case ends

+**Extensions**
+- 2a.
+If there is no attendance data available
+  - 2a1.
+System displays a message indicating no attendance data
+  - 2a2.
+Use case ends

+---

+#### Use case: Export student contact list

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User requests to export the student contact list
+2. System exports the contact list to a file
+3. Use case ends

+**Extensions**
+- 2a.
+If there is an error during the export process
+  - 2a1.
+System displays an error message
+  - 2a2.
+Use case ends

+---

+#### Use case: Make announcements to students through email

+**System**: Taskbook
+**Actor**: User

+**MSS**
+1. User selects students to receive an announcement
+2. System prompts for the email content
+3. User enters the announcement content
+4. System sends the email announcement to selected students
+5. Use case ends

+**Extensions**
+- 2a.
+If no students are selected
+  - 2a1.
+System displays a message indicating no students selected
+  - 2a2.
+Use case ends
+- 4a.
+If there is an error sending the email
+  - 4a1.
+System displays an error message
+  - 4a2.
+Use case ends

 ### Non-Functional Requirements